Survey Design and Analysis

 In my project A kernel balancing approach for reducing specification assumptions in survey weighting, with Chad Hazlett and Ciara Sterbenz, we develop a machine learning technique, Kernel Population Weighting (KPop), that allows for researchers to leverage rich covariate data without requiring researchers to make decisions about what variables, or functions thereof, to include when constructing survey weights.

 In Multilevel calibration weighting for survey data, with Eli Ben-Michael and Avi Feller, we address the challenge of finding calibration weights when covariates are high dimensional and especially when interactions between variables are important.
 We propose multilevel calibration weighting, which enforces tight balance constraints for marginal balance and looser constraints for higher-order interactions.
 This incorporates some of the benefits of post-stratification while retaining the guarantees of raking.
 We then correct for the bias due to the relaxed constraints via a flexible outcome model; we call this approach Double Regression with Post-stratification (DRP).

 In addition to developing statistical methods for survey weighting, I have done work to improve best practices for applied researchers in survey weighting.
 In Target Estimation and Adjustment Weighting for Survey Nonresponse and Sampling Bias, with a number of co-authors, we provide an in-depth introduction to survey weighting.
 We discuss the methodological framework, practical considerations, and work through two examples—a modern survey example concerning the 2016 Presidential election and a historic example using 1940s and 1950s public opinion data.
 In Accounting for Complex Survey Designs: Strategies for Post-stratification and Weighting of Internet Surveys (with Ines Levin) we provide an intuitive, minimally technical introduction to survey weighting.

-See the full list of relevant publications below!
+See the full list of relevant manuscripts and publications below!